You can manage the following administrative tasks for your Dynamics organisation by going to Settings > Email Accounts from the main menu bar:

 WebInsight: Synchronises WebInsight data from dotmailer to Dynamics.

-ContactScoring: Synchronises contact scoring data from dotmailer to Dynamics.
+ContactScoring: Synchronises contact scoring data from dotmailer contacts to Dynamics contacts/leads.

-ContactOptIn: Synchronises contact opt-in types from dotmailer to Dynamics.(Unknown, Single, Double or VerifiedDouble)
+ContactOptIn: Synchronises contact opt-in types from dotmailer contacts to Dynamics contacts/leads to the data field Opt-in Type.

 Email Service Settings

-This tab allows the certain administrative tasks to be undertaken, this includes the disabling the current Email Account.
+This tab allows the certain administrative tasks to be undertaken, this includes the disabling the current Email Account from any kind of synchronisation.

-The option to “Update the Do not Bulk Email” is used to control if this field is updated from dotmailer during synchronisation (Default is On).
+The option to “Update the Do not Bulk Email” is used to control if this default CRM field is updated from dotmailer during Suppression synchronisation (Default is On).
+Email addresses that are present in the account suppression list in dotmailer will update contacts/leads with the same email address.

-This tab controls programs that are present in an email account.
+This tab controls access and use of the programs that are present in an email account.

 The left-hand panel displays all the active and inactive programs, but you can select only active ones.
 After you've selected an active program, it is displayed in the right-hand panel.